moonglum/dotfiles/README.md

 ## tmux

 Use tmux, it rocks!
 I configured it with some more Vim-like bindings and a powerline-inspired status bar.
-I really like it, it looks like this:

 I also use [tmuxinator](https://github.com/aziz/tmuxinator) to setup my development sessions.